TYH71/TYH71/README.md

 <a href="#"><img width="100%" height="auto" src="https://i.imgur.com/iXuL1HG.png" height="175px"/></a>

-I am Yu Hoe, a sophomore student at Singapore Polytechnic, currently studying Applied Artificial Intelligence and Analytics.
+I am Yu Hoe, a senior year student at Singapore Polytechnic, currently studying Applied Artificial Intelligence and Analytics.
 I'm a tech enthusiast with an interest in the field of Data Science, enjoys doing side projects in Data Analysis using Python Programming.

 - 📊 Aspiring Data Scientist
 - 🦾 Currently learning **MLOps**.